Trevor Noah Caught Trump's Glaring Omission During The Arizona Rally

-President Donald Trump’s supporters may readily accept Trump’s defense for his mixed reactions to the deadly white supremacy rally in Charlottesville, Virginia, but Trevor Noah is having none of it.
+President Donald Trump’s supporters may readily accept his defense for his mixed reactions to the deadly white supremacy rally in Charlottesville, Virginia, but Trevor Noah is having none of it.

-Noah pointed out a few glaring details Trump left out while speaking at a campaign-style rally in Phoenix, Arizona during Wednesday’s episode of “The Daily Show.”
+Noah pointed out a few glaring details Trump left out while speaking at a campaign-style rally in Phoenix, Arizona, during Wednesday’s episode of “The Daily Show.”

 First, Noah addressed Trump’s apparent remix of the original messaging on his proposed border wall between Mexico and the United States.